RobertTalbert/roberttalbert.github.io/_posts/2017-04-28-specs-grading-iteration-winner.md

 ---
 title: "Specifications grading: We may have a winner"
 excerpt: "In January 2015, I launched my first attempt at specifications grading.
-This semester, I concluded my fifth iteration of specs grading in my courses and I think I finally have something that works."
+This semester, I think I finally have something that works."
 comments: true
 share: true
 tags: